Graduate Frequently Asked Questions

 No travel is required at any time for our MSIT, EDs, and PhD graduate programs.
 The department and committee allows students to take their comprehensive exams and complete the dissertation/proposal defenses online as well.

-Please refer to the MSIT, Ed.S., or Ph.D. curriculum pages.
-All of the courses we offer are online, so you don’t need to live nearby.
+Please refer to the program's curriculum page.
+All graduate courses are offered online, so you don’t need to live nearby.

 Yes, you can work with the faculty on a one-on-one basis.
 You are also welcome to contact the faculty anytime to schedule face-to-face or online meetings as well.